 Ally Financial Inc. and Ally Bank have markup policies that have resulted in illegal discrimination against over 235,000 African-American, Hispanic, and Asian and Pacific Islander borrowers.

-Today, along with the Department of Justice (DOJ), we’re ordering Ally Financial Inc. and Ally Bank to pay $80 million in damages to the consumers that were harmed by their discriminatory markup policy between April 2011 and December 2013.
+Today, along with the Department of Justice (DOJ), we’re Ally Financial Inc. and Ally Bank to pay $80 million in damages to the consumers that were harmed by their discriminatory markup policy between April 2011 and December 2013.

 Ally will pay a settlement administrator to contact consumers who are due to receive compensation.
 Along with the DOJ, we will identify victims and calculate their damages by looking at loan data.